 All full-time and part-time District employees participate in OCERS.
 Contributions are based on an OCERS actuarial-determined rate structure and age at time of employment; contributions are deducted on a pre-tax basis.
 Most employees do not pay into Social Security with the exception of 1.45% of gross income, which is paid into the Medicare portion of Social Security.
-The amount of the retirement allowance is based upon the member's age at retirement, the member's "final compensation" as defined in Section 31462 of the Retirement Law of 1937, the total years of service under OCERS, and the employee's classification as a Plan B, G, H or U member.
+The amount of the retirement allowance is based upon the member's age at retirement, the member's "final compensation" as defined in Section 31462 of the Retirement Law of 1937, the total years of service under OCERS, and the employee's classification as a Plan B, H or U member.
 Plan U applies to all full-time and part-time employees hired on or after January 1, 2013.
 Plan B applies to supervisor and professional employees hired on or after October 1, 2010, Local 501 employees hired on or after July 1, 2011 and OCEA employees hired on or after August 1, 2011.
-Plan G applies to employees hired before September 21, 1979.
-Plan H applies to employees hired on or after September 21, 1979 and prior to the eligibility dates for Plan B or Plan U. Plan G and H provide 2.5% of final compensation per year of service at age 55.
+Plan H applies to employees hired on or after September 21, 1979 and prior to the eligibility dates for Plan B or Plan U. Plan H provides 2.5% of final compensation per year of service at age 55.
 Plan B provides 1.667% of final compensation per year of service at age 57.5, and Plan U provides 2.5% at 67.
-"Final compensation" is the highest consecutive 12 months of compensation for Plan G members and the highest consecutive 36 months of compensation divided by three for Plan B, H, and U members.
+"Final compensation" is the highest consecutive 36 months of compensation divided by three for Plan B, H, and U members.
 Benefits fully vest under the OCERS retirement plan upon reaching five years of service.
-Employees who retire at or after age 50 with ten or more years of service are eligible to receive an annual retirement allowance, but at a reduced benefit for those employees retiring prior to age 67 for Plan U members, 57.5 for Plan B members, or prior to age 55 for Plan G and H members.
+Employees who retire at or after age 50 with ten or more years of service are eligible to receive an annual retirement allowance, but at a reduced benefit for those employees retiring prior to age 67 for Plan U members, 57.5 for Plan B members, or prior to age 55 for Plan H members.
 OCERS also provides death and disability benefits.

 As a condition of participation under the provisions of the County Employees Retirement Law of 1937, members are required to contribute a percentage of their annual compensation to OCERS.
-The District contributes a portion of the employee's contribution to OCERS for members of Plans G and H based on a percentage of the covered employee's base salary.
+The District contributes a portion of the employee's contribution to OCERS for members of Plan H based on a percentage of the covered employee's base salary.
 Members of Plans U and B do not receive any contributions toward employee contribution to OCERS.
-As of the December 31, 2019 valuation, OCERS had an aggregate Unfunded Actuarial Accrued Liability ("UAAL") of \$5.9 billion, and a funded ratio of 73.17 %.
+As of the December 31, 2022 valuation, OCERS had an aggregate Unfunded Actuarial Accrued Liability ("UAAL") of approximately \$4.7 billion, and a funded ratio of 81.5%.

-Set forth in Table 3 below is a current comparison of the District's required contributions to OCERS for Fiscal Years 2015-16 through 2019-20 and estimated actual contributions for Fiscal Year 2020-21.
+Set forth in Table 3 below is a current comparison of the District's required contributions to OCERS for Fiscal Years 2019-20 through 2022-23 and projected required contributions for Fiscal Year 2023-24.

-Table 3Orange County Sanitation DistrictDistrict Required Contributions to OCERS for Fiscal Years 2015-16 through 2019-20 andProjected Required Contributions for Fiscal Year 2020-21
+Table 3 Orange County Sanitation District District Required Contributions to OCERS for Fiscal Years 2019-20 through 2022-23 and Projected Required Contributions for Fiscal Year 2023-24